alban-read/M1-MICRO-FORTH/dumbint.md

 : new-word
   word word word ;

+#### Compiled word

+A 'compiled' word is a list of tokens
+The token interpeter expands tokens and calls words.
+X15 is the IP pointing at the next token, which can be modified by words.

+0     [pointer to tokens]
+8     [word name ]

+tokens:

+24    [runint]  --> code that runs the interpreter for tokens 32    [token]   <-- small half word sized tokens (16 bits) 34    [token]
+36    [token]
+..
+124   [token]
+126   [0]  <-- end token interpreter.

+The tokens compress the high level forth code, we do not want to use 64 bits for each word.

+The cost is the token lookup see NTH and the token expansion see ADDR.

+The token lookup is simplified by the dictionary being a fixed size.

 ### More primitive

 The concept is to write the application in assembler and script/test it